These rules are effective from April 1, 2023 to March 31, 2024, both dates inclusive.

 Statewide trapping seasons

-The trapping season authorizes the lethal harvest of furbearing animals for their hides, pelts, or other resources.
+The trapping season authorizes the lethal harvest of furbearing animals for their hides and pelts only.
 Furbearers may not be taken from the wild and held alive for sale or personal use without a special permit pursuant to WAC 220-450-030.
 Any wildlife trapped for which the season is not open shall be released unharmed.
 Any wildlife that cannot be released unharmed must be left in the trap, and a WDFW representative must be notified immediately.
 Lawfully trapped wild animals must be lethally dispatched or immediately released.
 A firearm may be used to dispatch trapped animals where firearm use is allowed.
 For more information on lethal dispatch, see the Trapping Nuisance Wildlife website and the Trapper Education manual.

 Sealing requirements for bobcat and river otter

 It is unlawful to possess or export from the state of Washington bobcat or river otter pelts taken in Washington without a department identification seal attached.
 All bobcat and river otter pelts, on or off the carcass, must be presented by the person harvesting them to an authorized department employee or authorized individual under permit with the department for sealing by April 20.
 Pelts must be presented in a way that the hide can be sealed.
 No frozen hides or carcasses will be accepted.
-To make sure office personnel are available for pelt sealing, hunters and trappers should contact a department office prior to bringing in a bobcat or river otter.
+Pelts must be fully thawed prior to sealing appointment if previously frozen.
+Contact a regional office to schedule an appointment for pelt sealing prior to bringing in a bobcat or river otter.

 It is unlawful to trap for wild animals: